Jachimo/obstagtools/testdata/testsubdir/subsubdir/test6.md

 tags:
   - testfile
   - example
-alias: "Fifth Sample Obsidian Document"
+alias: "Sixth Sample Obsidian Document"
-name: "Test Document 5"
+name: "Test Document 6"
 ---
-# Obsidian Test Document Number 5
+# Obsidian Test Document Number 6
-This is the _fifth_ Obsidian Markdown+YAML test document; this one has a 'testvalue' header that is set to 'True', so it should be copied over (or otherwise acted upon) but some test scripts and examples.
+This is the _sixth_ Obsidian Markdown+YAML test document; this one has **no testvalue field in its YAML header at all**, so whether it is manipulated by `obs-filter-vault.md` will depend on the parameters given.
-I'm getting pretty bored of creating these, by now.

 ## On the Continued Dangers of Gardens